 showing at least 8 light aircraft along the west side of the field.

-The only aeronautical chart depiction which has been located of Reno Sky Ranch
+The last aeronautical chart depiction which has been located of Reno Sky Ranch

 was on the March 1944 Reno Sectional Chart (courtesy of Tim Zukas).